 - Use newsletters, the media, noticeboards and intranets to share messages about cervical cancer prevention

 - Use social media: join the conversation on social media and let your followers know how cervical cancer can be prevented.
-You can also download the following graphics to share:

 - Host a fundraising event to mark the awareness week!